Burmese pythons in Florida: Spatial ecology

 Several attempts have been made at better understanding the spatial ecology of Burmese pythons in the Everglades, including capture analysis and radio telemetry studies.
 Since the recognition of the breeding population of pythons, researchers have made an effort to note the capture history (date, location, and time) as well as characteristics (mass, length, sex, reproduction condition, and gut contents) of each animal to better characterize the python's activity patterns, spread, and ecology.
 More than 2,000 pythons have been captured since 2005, including hatchling pythons, gravid females, and adults in excess of 17.5 ft (17.5 ft) in total length.
 Gut analyses indicate that captured pythons consume nearly any bird, mammal, or alligator found in the Everglades, including nationally endangered Key Largo woodrats (Neotoma floridana smalli) and wood storks (Mycteria americana).

-Radio telemetry includes the use of small, surgically implanted radiotransmitters to track the movement patterns of captured and released animals over extended periods of time.
+Radio telemetry involves the use of small, surgically implanted radiotransmitters to track the movement patterns of captured and released animals over extended periods.
 A 2014 study suggests that Burmese pythons have navigational map and compass senses.
 In contrast to previous research that documented the poor navigational abilities of terrestrial snakes, the movement behavior of the Burmese python seems to be nonrandom.
-The movements of 12 adult Burmese pythons in Everglades National Park were tracked after they were translocated from their initial locations.
-Five of the six snakes that were displaced 21–36 km from their capture sites displayed oriented movement by returning to within 5 km of their original location.
+The movements of 12 adult Burmese pythons in Everglades National Park were tracked following their translocation from their initial locations.
+Five of the six snakes that were displaced 21–36 km from their capture sites exhibited oriented movement, returning to within 5 km of their original locations.
 This homing ability of the Burmese python is therefore an additional factor that must be considered in predictions of the future range of the python within the southern US and the management of the current population within South Florida.

 They have carried Raillietiella orientalis (a pentastome parasitic disease) with them from SE Asia.
-Other reptiles in Florida have become infested and the parasite appears to have become endemic.
+Other reptiles in Florida have become infested, and the parasite appears to have become endemic.